webkul/magento2-varnish-redis-ssl-docker-compose/README.md

 Now, your server setup is all ready, now hit your domain name or IP to install Magento 2.
 Now to configure Varnish for Magento 2 and test its working, please refer to blog https://cloudkul.com/blog/magento-2-and-varnish-cache-integration-with-docker-compose/.

-> Use Database host as mysql (name or id of the mysql container).
+> Use name or id of the mysql container as database host.

 To configure Magento 2 for redis-server, please refer to blog https://cloudkul.com/blog/integrate-magento-2-varnish-cache-redis-server-ssl-termination-using-docker-compose/ .